Junya Nishi: Personal life

 He is a third cousin of Yuki Nishi, the former ace of the Orix Buffaloes who now pitches for the Tigers.
 Their grandfathers were brothers but he and Yuki have never met in person until they joined the Tigers.

-As a kid, he was a fan of the Hiroshima Carps and looked up to their ace pitcher Kenta Maeda who now plays in the majors.
+As a kid, he was a fan of the Hiroshima Carp and looked up to their ace pitcher Kenta Maeda who now plays in the majors.

-When Junya was a freshman, his father collapsed on the way home from watching one of his son's matches and ultimately lead to his untimely death.
+When Junya was a freshman, his father collapsed on the way home from watching one of his son's matches and ultimately died.
 That's why when his team reached the nationals on the following year, he decided to dedicate his matches to his father and he would sometimes do a celebratory fist pump on the mound with his chest facing the heavens after taking out a batter.
-As he did this several times in his games, this caught the attention of the tournament runners and issued him a warning for what was construed as a showy display.
+As he did this several times in his games, it caught the attention of the tournament runners and issued him a warning for what was construed as a showy display.
 The umpire also issued him the same warning on the 2nd round of the tournament, and despite that day being his late father's birthday, Junya suppressed the urge to fist pump and subsequently lost the match.